gradosevic/ag-custom-admin/readme.txt

 = Premium Features =

+> <strong>Cusmin</strong><br>
+> Cusmin is premium version of AG Custom Admin that is currently still in active development and not yet available for purchase.
+> If you are interested to try it out for FREE, before it is officially released, please check our [Early Access Program](https://cusmin.com/eap).
+>
+> For more info about Cusmin, please go to [Cusmin](https://cusmin.com) site.

 > <strong>Admin Themes</strong><br>
 > AG Custom Admin plugin contains specially created professional and responsive themes for admin panel and login page, that can be applied easily within AG Custom Admin plugin with only few clicks!
 > We will add more themes with better styles and theme options in future.